Aantrreksh/sql-query/sqlref/sql_reference.md

 |COL1|COL2       |
 |----|-----------|
 |4   |123 456 789|
-{: caption="Table 46.
-Query result for example: all rows that contain in col2 a sequence of integer values (3 digits) separated by blank or tab." caption-side="bottom"}
+{: caption="Query result for example: all rows that contain in col2 a sequence of integer values (3 digits) separated by blank or tab." caption-side="bottom"}

 ##### `IS NULL` examples</h5>
 {: #is-null-examples}